-A lovely nose of plum, cherry, violet, sweet spice and dried herbs.
+A vibrant nose of plum, cherry, violet, sweet spice and dried herbs.
 The palate has lots of fresh fruit flavours, including sour cherry and plum with refreshing acidity.
-The mouthfeel is crunchy and vibrant with a firm, dry and savoury finish - great served with food, perhaps lightly chilled.
+The youthful fruit combines with spice and bitter chocolate notes giving a wine of depth and personality with a firm, dry and savoury finish - great served with food, perhaps lightly chilled.

 A perfect match for Italian meat based pasta dishes, carpaccio of beef and lightly grilled meats.